 Drinking water issues are chemicals or bacteria found in untreated water that exceeds the provincial allowable values.
-A four-step screening process confirmed that Tweed's raw water does have a nitrate water quality issue.
-Due to the drinking water issue, risk management plans are being negotiated for all significant threats in the vulnerable areas including the WHPA-ICA.
+A four-step screening process confirmed that Madoc's raw water does have drinking water issues including E.coli, total coliforms, and organic nitrogen.
+Due to the water quality issues, a WHPA-ICA was delineated.
+Significant threats were identified and risk management plans were negotiated to reduce contamination risk.